SPACE RESOURCES (SPRS)

 SPRS502.
 SPACE SYSTEMS ENGINEERING.
 3.0 Semester Hrs.

-This course conveys the fundamentals of the systems engineering process as applied to large, complex space systems.
+(I,II) This course conveys the fundamentals of the systems engineering process as applied to large, complex space systems.
 It is intended for graduate students with various backgrounds.
 The students will become familiar with full scope of the systems engineering process from requirements definition, system design, system analysis through system verification.
 The process will be illustrated with real-world examples from current space systems with an emphasis on systems relevant to the development of space resources.
-8-week online course.
+This is an 8-week online course.
+Prerequisite: SPRS501.

 SPRS503.
 SPACE RESOURCES SEMINAR.
 1.0 Semester Hr.

 (I, II) The Space Resources Seminar will engage students in the program with current research and developments related to space resources.
 Students will assess the importance and relevance to the space resources field in the near-, medium-, or long-term of topics covered in lectures presented by technical experts from a variety of disciplines.
 They will report and analyze events, news, and research publications and develop scientific, technical, and economic arguments for their impact and relevance to the space resources field, while also responding thoughtfully and critically to other students' contributions.
 Students will synthesize the information presented during the entire course by contributing in teams to a final report with an analysis of the most important developments in the science, technology, economics and policy of space resources during the course period.
-8-week online course.
-1 hour seminar; 1 semester hour.
+This is an 8-week online seminar course.

 SPRS504.
 ECONOMICS OF SPACE RESOURCES.
 3.0 Semester Hrs.